j-ew-s/study-dotnet-redis-cache/README.md

 ##### Package Dependency

-You will need to add thispackage to your project.
+You may need to add this package to your project.
 [Microsoft.Extensions.Caching.Redis](https://www.nuget.org/packages/Microsoft.Extensions.Caching.Redis/)

 ##### API/Startup